berayboztepe/Categorical_Classification/README.md

 ![total acc and loss](https://user-images.githubusercontent.com/44292203/118890103-66c01380-b8fe-11eb-91dc-ed736e6c7824.PNG)

 **So, the accuracy decreased a bit, but it is not necessary.
-Difference is not significantlyfor accuracy.
+Difference is not significantly for accuracy.
 But when we check the loss, the loss improved with decreasing by almost %16.**

 # Results for MobileNetV2 Model